-- Submit the exact same essay to multiple schools. - Write a clichéd introduction or conclusion (e.g., my passion). - Preach to the reader. - Repeat information elsewhere in your application to the point of redudancy. - Discuss money as a motivating factor. - Cram too much information into the essay. - Exceed word and/or page limits. - Exaggerate your qualifications or experience. - Discuss potentially controversial topics (e.g., politics or religion). - Include extraneous materials (e.g., addendums to applications, videotapes, or audiotapes) unless specifically asked. - Remind the school of its ranking or tell them "how good they are."
+- Submit the exact same essay to multiple schools - Write a clichéd introduction or conclusion (e.g., "my passion..."). - Preach to the reader. - Repeat information listed elsewhere in your application. - Discuss money as a motivating factor. - Cram too much information into the essay. - Exceed word and/or page limits. - Exaggerate your qualifications or experience. - Discuss potentially controversial topics (e.g., politics or religion). - Include extraneous materials (e.g., addendums to applications, videotapes, or audiotapes) unless specifically asked. - Remind the school of its ranking or tell them "how good they are."